-If you are eligible for Chapter 7, the bankruptcy discharge will do away with your medical bills, plus some other unsecured debts.
+If you are eligible for Chapter 7, the bankruptcy discharge will do away with your medical bills, plus other unsecured debts.
 With Chapter 7 bankruptcy, the amount of medical debt you can discharge is limitless.
-All medical bills you paid via your credit card will be eliminated along with the credit card debt.
+The medical bills you paid using your credit card will also be discharged along with the credit card debt.
 But to be eligible for a Chapter 7, your disposable earnings should be low enough to pass the Chapter 7 Means test.

 Chapter 13 Bankruptcy

 In Chapter 13, your medical bills are grouped with all other general unsecured debts that you have.
 What you will have to pay will be determined by your expenses, income, plus nonexempt assets.
 Every creditor will receive a portion of the total figure going towards payment of the debts.
 Remember, if you don’t earn enough to pay the debts in full, you may not be eligible for Chapter 13.
 Additionally, all your debts and medical bills cannot surpass the allowed Chapter 13 debt limit.
 We developed a free Chapter 13 calculator to help estimate what your monthly payment would be and the term of a Chapter 13 bankruptcy,

 Alternative Options to a Medical Bankruptcy

 There are numerous alternatives to bankruptcy.
 Each has its own set of pros and cons, so we want to provide as much information as possible to help you be informed.